-Having concluded that 'substantial evidence support[ed] the FTC's finding that the reverse payment settlement threatened competition,' the Fifth Circuit considered the Commission's application of the remaining factors of the rule of reason analysis.
-The court declined to resolve the much-debated issue concerning whether there were procompetitive effects arising from the agreement, assuming arguendo the existence of procompetitive benefits.
-Instead, the Fifth Circuit upheld the FTC's alternative ruling that there were also less restrictive means to achieve procompetitive effects.
-In reaching its conclusion, the Fifth Circuit relied on 'industry practice, economic analysis, expert testimony, and adverse credibility findings discounting the testimony of Impax's lead settlement negotiator.'
-Notably, the Fifth Circuit gave great deference to the FTC's factual findings on these factors.
+Having concluded that 'substantial evidence support[ed] the FTC's finding that the reverse payment settlement threatened competition', the Fifth Circuit considered the Commission's application of the remaining factors of the rule of reason analysis.83 The court declined to resolve the much-debated issue concerning whether there were procompetitive effects arising from the agreement, assuming arguendo the existence of procompetitive benefits.84 Instead, the Fifth Circuit upheld the FTC's alternative ruling that there were also less restrictive means to achieve procompetitive effects.85 In reaching its conclusion, the Fifth Circuit relied on 'industry practice, economic analysis, expert testimony, and adverse credibility findings discounting the testimony of Impax's lead settlement negotiator'.86 Notably, the Fifth Circuit gave great deference to the FTC's factual findings on these factors.87

-There were several decisions during the past year concerning class certification in reverse payment cases, with courts weighing in on representative evidence, numerosity, typicality, and adequacy of representation, among other issues.
+Several recent decisions have addressed class certification in reverse payment cases, with courts weighing in on representative evidence, numerosity, typicality, and adequacy of representation, among other issues.

-On 22 April 2020, the Third Circuit vacated an order certifying a class of direct purchasers in In re Lamictal Direct Purchaser Antitrust Litigation, reaffirming that Federal Rule of Civil Procedure 23(a) requires a 'rigorous analysis' under which factual determinations are to be resolved by a preponderance of the evidence.
-Before the Third Circuit was the question of whether direct purchasers could 'establish, through common proof at trial, facts supporting an antitrust injury.'90 The direct purchasers argued that general pricing information and an expert model providing 'average
+In April 2020, the Third Circuit vacated an order certifying a class of direct purchasers in In re Lamictal Direct Purchaser Antitrust Litigation,88 reaffirming that Rule 23(a) of the Federal Rules of Civil Procedure (FRCP) requires a 'rigorous analysis' under which factual determinations are to be resolved by a preponderance of the evidence.89 Before the Third Circuit was the question of whether direct purchasers could 'establish, through common proof at trial, facts supporting an antitrust injury'.90 The direct purchasers argued that general pricing information and an expert model

-Id. (citing Actavis, 570 U.S. at 158).
+81 Id. (citing Actavis, 570 U.S. at 158).